rushi-the-neural-arch/rushirajsherlocked/README.md

 I work as a Computer Vision Engineer at Vectorly and .....

-🔭 I’m currently working on projects related to Computer Vision & Deep Learning
+🔭 I’m currently working on projects related to Computer Vision & Deep Learning.

 🌱 I’m currently learning Vision Transformers and some SOTA approaches for Unsupervised/Semi-Supervised learning in my me-time!